GoogleCloudPlatform/community/tutorials/appengine-serve-machine-learning-model/index.md

 If the model’s performance is good enough, consider deploying it as a service to a production system where one or more clients can use it.
 Some possible scenarios include:

-- The model might need to process requests in real time when the users are interacting with your web application while at the same time batch process interaction logs you have stored previously in a database.
+- The model needs to process requests in real time when the users are interacting with your web application while at the same time batch process interaction logs you have stored previously in a database.

-- The model's output might be used by multiple other machine learning models in your application.
+- The model's output is used by multiple other machine learning models in your application.

 App Engine offers rolling update, networking, and auto scaling.